WWE Raw premiere on Netflix: Storylines

+CM Punk wrestled Seth "Freakin" Rollins in the main event of the show.

 At Survivor Series WarGames on November 25, 2023, immediately following the men's WarGames match that Seth "Freakin" Rollins participated in, CM Punk made a surprise return to WWE after a nearly 10-year absence, much to the chagrin of Rollins.
 The two would continue feuding throughout 2024 during Punk's feud with Drew McIntyre.
 Rollins, who had also feuded with McIntyre over the World Heavyweight Championship, served as the special guest referee for the match between Punk and McIntyre at SummerSlam, which Punk lost after he attacked Rollins, believing he was trying to sabotage him.
 Their feud culminated on the December 16 episode of Raw as the two insulted each other before brawling throughout the arena.
 Later that night, Raw General Manager Adam Pearce announced that Punk and Rollins would face each other on the debut episode of Raw on Netflix.

+Rhea Ripley challenged Liv Morgan for the Women's World Championship.